Vietnam.vn - Nền tảng quảng bá Việt Nam

 Daniel Ellsberg worked as a defense analyst for the RAND Corporation in the 1960s.

 Daniel Ellsberg's views on the Vietnam War gradually changed after reading secret Pentagon documents.
-These documents showed that the US government lied to the public about the possibility of winning the war in Vietnam, when the reality was completely the opposite.
+These documents showed that the US government lied to the public about the possibility of winning the war in Vietnam, when the reality was completely opposite.

 From there, Mr. Daniel Ellsberg decided to reveal the entire "Pentagon Papers" in 1971.
-The 7,000-page file deals with US policy in Vietnam from 1945 to 1967.
+The 7,000-page file mentioned US policy in Vietnam during the period 1945 - 1967.

 According to documents revealed by Daniel Ellsberg, the US government admitted that they could not win this war.